Covendocs

 coven daemon status

-Then confirm the socket route:
+On Unix-like hosts, confirm the socket route:

 curl --unix-socket "$HOME/.coven/coven.sock" \